valnmv/vbackup/README.md

 source for archiving.
 But in this case the progress indicator will show incorrect information, as it is based on the disk space information.

+## Progress indicator

+During archiving progress indication uses is based on disk space information, hence when archiving a folder the progress info is not correct.

 ## Design

 ### Usage of Volume Shadow Copy Service